 Refuse to drop the schema if it contains any objects.
 This is the default.

 If the schema does not exist and you specify

 IF EXISTS, NuoDB does not generate an error.
 Otherwise, if the schema does not exist, an error is generated.

-schema "PROD" is not empty and cannot be dropped, it has 0 domains, 2 sequences, 0 roles, 0 procedures and 0 functions.
+Error 42000: schema "SCHEMA1" is not empty and cannot be dropped, it has 1 table, 0 domains, 0 sequences, 0 roles, 0 procedures and 0 functions.
 CASCADE option can be used to forcibly drop the schema and all related content.